pavelsimo/CarND-Vehicle-Detection/README.md

 * The current approach just consider cars from the rear, It may fail with other orientations.
 The model should be trained with more data from cars in different orientations.

-* Since the name of the project is Vehicle Detection, and not Car Detection, currently the classier does not take into account motorcycles, or any 2-wheels vehicle.
+* Since the name of the project is Vehicle Detection, and not Car Detection, currently the classifier does not take into account motorcycles, or any 2-wheels vehicle.
 This may not be classified for my program.

 * My pipeline it's quite slow, takes one second to process one frame this is not feasible for production, further optimizations must be made to run this real-time in a car.